Luggage Glossary

 Polycarbonate: A hard polymer with higher strength and durability than plastic.
 It is highly impact-resistant and resistant to temperature fluctuations.

-Polyethelene: Good old plastic.
-“Polyethelene” is a blanket term that can be used to describe plastics of varying weights and strengths.
-Polyethelene was first used commercially in the 1930s.
+Polyethylene: Good old plastic. polyethylene is a blanket term that can be used to describe plastics of varying weights and strengths.
+Polyethylene was first used commercially in the 1930s.

 Polypropylene: Another type of plastic with a wide range of uses.
 It is highly stress-resistant and stands up well to impact, temperature fluctuations, and corrosion.